xsuryanshx/cogitive_load/README.md

 1. Start the backend server (see Backend Setup above)
 2. Start the frontend server (see Frontend Setup above)
 3. Open `http://localhost:3000` in your browser
+4. **Register or Login**: Create an account or login with existing credentials
-4. Read and accept the consent form
+5. Read and accept the consent form
-5. Click "Start Test" to begin
+6. Click "Start Test" to begin
-6. Type the displayed sentences
+7. Type the displayed sentences
-7. Complete all sentences to finish the test
+8. Complete all sentences to finish the test

+**Note**: All API endpoints (except registration) require authentication.
+Users must register/login before starting a test.

 ### Viewing Collected Data